nzinov/delta_calibrator/README.md

 Initial settings are automatically loaded from the printer and new values are written back.

-Implementation of parameters calculator has been taken from https://github.com/payala/DeltaTuner
+~~Implementation of parameters calculator has been taken from https://github.com/payala/DeltaTuner~~ Calibrations is done using sympy for solving equations and scipy for lsq fit.

 Now the program is quite dirty and doesn't have any parameters.